 Not all snakes are at the top of the food chain.
 A surprisingly large number of animals, such as hawks, eagles and honey badgers, hunt snakes as their food source.
 Even some species of snake, such as California kingsnakes and king cobras, eat other snakes.

-Today, we’re going to look at which predators kill snakes and the various ways that snakes protect themselves.
-We’ll look into techniques that snake use to hide from predators, and if that doesn’t work, how they scare predators off using intimidation tactics.
+We’re going to look at which predators kill snakes and the various ways that snakes protect themselves against predation.
+We’ll look into techniques that snake use to hide from predators, and if that doesn’t work, how they scare predators off using time-tested intimidation tactics.

 Which Predators Kill Snakes?